westonea252/KillerHomeLab/Azure-Monitor_Network-Performance-Monitor/README.md

 - Location2.
 Enter a Valid Azure Region based on which Cloud (AzureCloud, AzureUSGovernment, etc...) you are using.
 - Admin Username.
 Enter a valid Admin Username
 - Admin Password.
 Enter a valid Admin Password
-- Role Definition ID.
-Select Owner or Contributor to assign to your ManagedID
 - WindowsServerLicenseType.
 Choose Windows Server License Type (Example:  Windows_Server or None)
 - Naming Convention.
 Enter a name that will be used as a naming prefix for (Servers, VNets, etc) you are using.
 - Vnet1ID.
 Enter first 2 octets of your desired Address Space for Virtual Network 1 (Example:  10.1)